AdamSobieski/adamsobieski.github.io/metamathematics/index.md

 As we are considering [rewriting](https://en.wikipedia.org/wiki/Rewriting) and [abstract rewriting systems](https://en.wikipedia.org/wiki/Abstract_rewriting_system), rules which intend to preserve their antecedents or their bodies can copy their antecedents into their consequents or their bodies into their heads.

-Here is a SQL example:
+Here is a similar SQL example:
 ```sql
 INSERT INTO NextTable (subject, predicate, object)
 SELECT DISTINCT s1.subject, 'u', s2.object